 - Use a readable font in a standard size.
 Times New Roman in 12 pt. is recommended.

-While MLA offers a lot of flexibility in their style, formatting it correctly is important.
+While MLA offers a lot of flexibility in their style, formatting it correctly is essential.

-An MLA cover page isn’t always required.
-When it is, though, you will want to get it perfect.
-Following a guide for formatting your cover page can make your world a whole lot easier.
-Make sure to follow all the margins, indents and text format recommendations.
-Remember, this is the first page that your teacher will see and it sets the tone for your entire work.
+MLA is one of the more flexible formats; therefore, you might not need to format a cover page.
+However, if your teacher requires one, a guide for formatting your cover page can make your world a whole lot easier.
+Make sure to follow all the margins, indents, and text format recommendations.
+Remember, this is the first page your teacher will see, and it sets the tone for your entire work.

-MLA formatting likes to keep things simple.
+MLA formatting likes to keep things simple when it comes to formatting numbers.
 And for that, you should be thankful.
-In terms of writing numbers using MLA style, depending on the number, you might be using Roman or Arabic numbers and writing them out in full or using numerical form.
+In terms of writing numbers using MLA style, depending on the number, you might be using Roman or Arabic numerals and writing them out in full or using the numerical form.
 It is all going to depend on what the number is and where it is going.
 Technical reports tend to use numerals, while numbers that can be spelled in a word or two are typically written out in full.

 Abbreviations and Acronyms

-Abbreviations and acronyms also have a specific style in MLA style.
-This includes how you’ll abbreviate postal codes, names and even volumes.
-Just follow the guide, and you won’t have any issues.
+Abbreviations and acronyms also have a specific format in MLA style.
+This includes how you abbreviate postal codes, names, and even volumes.
+Just follow the MLA recommendations, and you won’t have any issues.

-Images and tables are what will really make your paper shine.
-But, you can’t just place them anywhere.
+Images and tables can make your paper shine.
+However, you can’t just place them anywhere.

-As best you can, keep images reasonably close to the relevant text.
-This way, the images can work to really illustrate your point.
-Your image will be flush left and labeled with any notes.
-For example, Fig. 1: A research image.
+As best you can, keep images and figures reasonably close to the relevant text.
+This way, the images can work to illustrate your point.
+Your image is flush left and labeled with any notes.
+For example: Fig. 1: A research image.
 You’ll be more descriptive, but this gives you the general idea.

-Tables will have a label that goes along with them, like Table 1, as well as a descriptive title.
-They will also be sourced with an explanation below, just like an image.
+Tables have a label that goes along with them, like Table 1, as well as a descriptive title.
+They are sourced with an explanation below, just like an image.

 Setting Up In-Text Citations

-When MLA keeps it simple, they keep it simple.
-For your in-text MLA citations, you are literally going to include the author and page number, separated by a comma.
+When setting up your in-text MLA citations, include the author and page number (Ceasar 23).
 That’s it!
-Whether you are paraphrasing, using short quotes or even a long quote, you just need to put in who the author is and the page the information can be found on.
-This works for books like the Bible, along with magazines and websites.
+Whether you’re paraphrasing, using short quotes, or even a long quote, you just need to put in who the author is and the page the information can be found on.
+It’s that simple.

-MLA is designed for language arts.
-That means there’s a high likelihood you’ll need to include a poem or verse in your paper at some point.
-Thankfully, MLA citations are prepared for that.
-To keep everything all nice and tidy, include verse using the MLA block quote format.
+Since MLA is designed for language arts essays, you’ll likely need to include a poem or verse in your paper at some point.
+Thankfully, MLA citations prepare for that.
+To keep everything all nice and tidy, include poetry using the MLA block quote format.
 This will just make your text stand out.

-Now, the time to create an MLA works cited list is upon you.
-A works cited page is the MLA version of a bibliography.
+In-text citations are important, but so is your MLA works cited page.
+This is the MLA version of a bibliography.
 However, a works cited and a bibliography have a few key differences, like their titles, how they are set up, and what sources to include.
-Make sure you are setting up a works cited for your MLA paper.
+Make sure to set up a works cited for your MLA paper.

 Formatting an MLA Works Cited

-To make your life easy, the organization of an MLA works cited entry is broken down into several core elements.
-Having these nine elements clearly written out makes creating your works cited entry pretty easy.
+The format of your MLA works cited is broken down for you in the MLA style guide, including punctuation, hanging indents, alphabetizing, and arranging numbers.
+The organization of an MLA works cited entry is broken down into nine core elements, simply called the MLA core elements.
+Having these nine elements clearly written out takes away any guesswork when formatting an entry.
 But, just to make it clear, sometimes it is easier to see a works cited example in action.

 Containers are an easy way to account for how your source material may come in different formats with different elements.
 MLA was trying to make a format that could withstand the changing times, particularly for internet sources.
 The container elements include such information as the version number and publication date.

-You’ve combed through volumes and volumes of books.
-You even checked out an anthology or two.
-When it comes to creating your works cited entry for books, you want to include the author’s name (last, first), the book’s title, publisher and publication date.
+When it comes to creating your works cited entry for books, you want to include the author’s name (last, first), the book’s title, publisher, and publication date.
 You may also include the publication location, as appropriate.

 This is also going to vary slightly depending on if your book had one author or multiple authors.
 The quick way to break this down is: